Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Structural ICL across Layers

 In this research, we are interested in the model's choice of strategy at a particular time step.
 That is, we seek to describe the change in prediction of $\hat{y_i}$ due to varying $t,l$ of encoder $h^{t,l}$.
 Accordingly, we fix $c$ as a single linear fully-connected layer.

-\subsection{Structural ICL across Layers}
+\section{Structural ICL across Layers}

 We find that structural ICL consistently approachs random levels as training progresses across layers in the MultiBERTs.
 This signifies that the model fully loses the ability to process unseen tokens as training continues.
-This is likely the reason for the "glitch tokens" described in \citet{land2024fishing}, for which LMs fail to output sensible content.
+This is one explanation for the ``glitch tokens" described in \citet{land2024fishing}, for which LMs fail to output sensible content.